Darwen: Darwen Town Hall

-Darwen Town Hall was opened on 11 July 1882 and the clock tower was added in 1899 when Dr. James Ballantyne became mayor.
-In the 1920s part of the market ground was made into the town's bus station which still remains today.
-Although local government proceedings were transferred to Blackburn in the 1970s, the council chambers remained in the building, and were used by the magistrates' court from 1983 until 1992.
-The town hall currently houses offices of Blackburn with Darwen Borough Council and the local Neighbourhood Policing Team, and is a venue for meetings of the Darwen Town Council established in 2009.
+Darwen Town Hall was opened on 11 July 1882 and the clock tower was added in 1899, when Dr. James Ballantyne became mayor.
+In the 1920s, part of the market ground was made into the town's bus station which remains today.
+Although local government proceedings were transferred to Blackburn in the 1970s, the council chambers remained in the building; they were used by the magistrates' court from 1983 until 1992.
+The town hall currently houses offices of Blackburn with Darwen borough council and the local Neighbourhood Policing Team, and is a venue for meetings of the Darwen Town Council.
 Five shop units opened in 2011.

 Parks

-Darwen has four parks.
-Three of the parks in Darwen are on the west of the main road through the town, with paths leading to countryside and to Jubilee Tower.
-The fourth, and newest park, is Ashton Park, which is on the east side of Bolton Road, just behind the Spinners Arms public house.
+Darwen has four parks: three are on the west of the main road through the town, with paths leading to countryside and to Jubilee Tower; the fourth and newest is Ashton Park, which is on the east side of Bolton Road, just behind the Spinners Arms public house.